 5. The bane called the Internet

 The Internet has always been a boon and a bane.
 While you can see many men glued to their mobile screens and not giving an iota of their attention to their wives, the wives have taken to the internet as well.
 It does offer a lot, doesn’t it?
 You can get in touch with your exes, stalk their profiles for hours and approaching someone at the click of a button is so convenient.
 It has made it easier to flirt over texting or online chatting tools, adding a glint of tech to glamour of seduction.
 Easy peasy!
+That’s why women are also getting into affairs very easily.

 Dr Vaidyanathan added: “A lot of affairs owe their existence to electronic communications.
 The sheer ease and secrecy of mobile communication is an enabling factor.”.